Life is Strange

 Finally, a game understands the concept of unobnoxious credits.
 All too commonly in film and video games alike, publishers and developers insist on thrusting their logo in our faces with garish sound effects every time you load the game.
 It has bothered me for the longest time and few games have taken the initiative to do something about it.

 It’s nice to be able to play a game where controls are completely intuitive and use nothing more than four keys for movement and mouse clicks.
-Modern games have a tendency to bombard players with gimmicks that attempt to be inventive, only for gamers and critics to regard them as necessary fluff.
+Modern games tend to bombard players with gimmicks that attempt to be inventive, only for gamers and critics to regard them as necessary fluff.
 Life Is Strange focuses on the core essentials of the experience of discovering the storyline and nothing more.
-The UI is completely invisible for the most part until a player comes across an interactive object, whether it be a drawer, computer or collectible object.
+The UI is completely invisible for the most part until a player comes across an interactive object, whether it be a drawer, computer, or collectible object.
 I couldn’t be happier that developer, Dontnod, have chosen not to include an inventory as they are a completely hideous invention that need reworked in the majority of games that employ them.
 This game is simple and even more enjoyable for it making the game more accessible to more people.

-It’s easy to imagine that those who have not played the game would dismiss the sole interactivity of decision-making as boring, but with the introduction of reversing time, Dontnod have kept decision making interesting and unique in all episodes thus far.
+It’s easy to imagine that those who have not played the game would dismiss the sole interactivity of decision-making as boring, but with the introduction of reversing time, Dontnod has kept decision making interesting and unique in all episodes thus far.
 I’m intrigued as to whether they can keep it fresh in the final two episodes.

-“If you can reverse time and make decision again, where is the challenge?”
+“If you can reverse time and make a decision again, where is the challenge?”
 I hear you say.
-After each important decision made, a chilling sound alerts you that the decision has repercussions in the future.
+After each important decision made a chilling sound alerts you that the decision has repercussions in the future.
 As the reversing time ability is only enabled over short durations and not throughout the timeline of the game, you have to consider which choice yields the desired outcome.
 With the fallout of decisions being gradually revealed as opposed to a single reveal at the end of the game, the player has the chance to feel regret over early decisions if the outcome could have been better, knowing we had the opportunity to change it.
 This reinforces the importance of the decision-making process while creating a sense of anxiety in players.

 It’s one of a small selection of games that has evoked emotions more complex than an adrenaline rush.
 At points I felt anxious, happy, and powerless; all in an episode no longer than 2 hours at the most.
 Most games barely accomplish one of these in 10 hours. emotion